Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

 ## [Human-in-the-Loop Communication Agent](https://github.com/Coral-Protocol/Human-in-the-Loop-Communication-Agent)

 A communication agent that waits for messages from other agents and responds with requested fun content.
-Built with human-in-the-loop confirmation system using Coral integration.
+Built with human-in-the-loop confirmation using [Agno framework](https://docs.agno.com/introduction).

 <details>

 ## Responsibility

 A communication agent that waits for messages from other agents and responds with requested fun content.
-Built with human-in-the-loop confirmation system using Coral integration.
+Built with human-in-the-loop confirmation using [Agno framework](https://docs.agno.com/introduction).

 ## Details
 - **Framework**: Agno Agent Framework